 One of the beautiful things about bouldering is that it’s fairly intuitive – you just have to get from A to B in the most efficient way possible, using all four limbs.
 Saying that, making these simple adjustments to your body position will go a long way in making that far, far easier.

-#3 Bouldering is much like chess - you need to think several moves ahead to be successful.
+bouldering is a lot like chess.
+You need to think several moves ahead to be successful.
 Planning a route up the wall will be easier than just clambering on and working it out on the move.

-#4 Using all four limbs will make bouldering much, much easier.
+This will make bouldering much, much easier.
 The temptation for a lot of people is to just pull themselves from hold to hold, only stepping onto grips for support.
-Your leg muscles are considerably stronger than your arms - use them.
+But, for example, your leg muscles are considerably stronger than your arms – so use them.

 SPOTTING